jdecourval/laval-simulator/doc/english.md

 Please note that the specific number and length of the arguments depend on the instruction.
 Refer to their documentation for more information.

+Instructions *must* be part of a memory bank.

 ### Comments

 A line comment may be inserted using the `;` character.
-Everything following that character will get ignored by the assembler.
+Everything following that character on the same line will get ignored by the assembler.

 ### Preprocessor